-Growing interest in NIRS imaging is generating an increasing demand for an integrated computing environment capable of exploring the richness and complexity of spatiotemporal measures of blood delivery to tissue.
-As with other complex systems, key to their study is a PSE that allows for the description, discovery and analysis of relevant phenomenology in ways that retain computational efficiency and facilitate file management.
-NAVI, (Near-infrared Analysis, Visualization and Imaging), is a rich constellation of instrument performance monitoring, filtering, image formation, feature extraction, visualization, statistical analysis, and file and database management tools for the examination of functional NIRS data.
+Growing interest in NIRS (near-infrared spectroscopy) imaging is generating an increasing demand for an integrated computing environment capable of exploring the richness and complexity of spatiotemporal measures of blood delivery to tissue.
+As with other complex systems, key to their study is a problem-solving environment (PSE) that allows for the description, discovery and analysis of relevant phenomenology in ways that retain computational efficiency and facilitate file management.
+NAVI, (Near-infrared Analysis, Visualization and Imaging), is a rich constellation of instrument performance monitoring, filtering, image formation, feature extraction, visualization, statistical analysis, and file and database management tools for the examination of functional NIRS data

-NAVI utilizes the MATLAB run-time component and is distributed as a stand alone program for Windows® or Linux.
+NAVI utilizes the MATLAB run-time component and is distributed as a standalone program for Windows® or Linux.
 NAVI offers point-and-click navigation and visualization of data within a flexible file management system that employs wizards to facilitate group data loading, batch processing, automated file system creation, and recording of parameter settings used in data processing.
 Image visualization is available through a variety of styles and makes generous use of montage formats for the overlay of multi-feature information.

-By optimizing the balance between computational effort and computer memory together with use of fast algorithms NAVI enables the analysis and visualization of large-scale data sets.
-In addition, NAVI's image conversion function allows the export of NAVIgenerated images into standard image formats for use with other software packages such as SPM, Medx, AFNI and GID.
+By optimizing the balance between computational effort and computer memory, together with use of fast algorithms, NAVI enables the analysis and visualization of large-scale data sets.
+In addition, NAVI's image conversion function allows the export of NAVI-generated images into standard image formats for use with other software packages such as SPM, Medx, AFNI and GiD.

-Figure 1 shows a screenshot of the NAVI home screen comprising three principal portals: Image Generation, Data/Image Display and Data/Image Analysis.
-Each of key features included in the software package is discussed in the next section.
+Figure 1 shows a screenshot of the NAVI home user interface, which comprises four principal portals: Image Generator, Data Viewer, Data Analyzer, and Extended Utilities.
+Each of the key features included in the software package is discussed in the following section.